Chapter 29: The Falsifiers (Alchemists)

 “Think no longer of that member of your family,” Virgil replied.
 “You have other things to think of, and to see.
 I saw the man you are speaking of.
 His name is Geri del Bello, and I heard his name called out.
 You did not see him because you were busy looking at Bertran de Born, but Geri saw you and he was angry.”

 “I know why he was angry,” Dante replied.
 “He was murdered at the hands of the Sacchetti family, and his murder has not been avenged.
-Geri del Bello would likewants for me to murder a member of the Sacchetti family to avenge his death.”
+Geri del Bello wants me to murder a member of the Sacchetti family to avenge his death.”

 Yes, Virgil thought, and if you avenge the death of Geri del Bello by killing a member of the Sacchetti family, then a member of the Sacchetti family will kill either you or a member of your family in retaliation, and the blood feud will continue.
 In addition, you will most likely end up in the Inferno when you die.
 I certainly hope that this trip through the Inferno is teaching you to avoid extreme factionalism.